 Training with Synthetic Data

-This section covers the steps of running and managing the above configuration and its full lifecycle in production.
+These are the steps for running and managing the above configuration and its full lifecycle in production.

 - Orchestrate: Once deployed, MLOps Center automates all of the orchestration of the running ION, including model (re)training, updates of new models into the prediction system, and the application of policies.